-What is Leverage Ratios for Banks?
+What are Leverage Ratios for Banks?

-A Leverage Ratio for a bank is a metric used to evaluate the level of debts possessed by the company and access its capability to repay its financial obligations.
+In simple words, this is a metric used to evaluate the level of debts possessed by the company and assess its capability to repay its financial obligations.
 This ratio assumes additional significance for a bank as a bank is a highly levered entity.
-A Bank’s capital signifies its net worth (Assets – Liabilities) and is majorly split between two categories: Tier 1 and 2.
+A bank’s capital signifies its net worthNet WorthThe company's net worth can be calculated using two methods: the first is to subtract total liabilities from total assets, and the second is to add the company's share capital (both equity and preference) as well as reserves and surplus. (assets – liabilities) and is majorly split between two categories: Tier 1 and 2.

-The Tier 1 capital for a bank is its core capital and includes items that will you traditionally see on a Bank’s balance sheet.
-The Tier 2 capital, is a supplementary type and mostly includes all the other forms of a bank’s capital which include undisclosed reserves, revaluation reserves, hybrid instruments, and subordinated term debt.
-A bank’s total capital is the sum of Tier 1 and Tier 2 capital.
+Tier 1 Capital is its core capital and includes items you will traditionally see on a bank’s balance sheet.
+The Tier 2 CapitalThe Tier 2 CapitalTier 2 capital, also known as supplementary capital, is the second layer of bank capital requirements.
+It consists of hybrid instruments, general provisions and revaluation reserves.
+Uneasy to liquidate; Tier 2 capital is considered less secure. is a supplementary type and mostly includes all the other forms of a bank’s capital, including undisclosed reserves, revaluation reserves, hybrid instruments, and subordinated term debtSubordinated Term DebtIn case of liquidation of a company, rankings are provided to various debts for repayment, wherein the kind of debt which is ranked after all the senior debt and other corporate Debts and loans is known as subordinated debt, and the borrowers of such kind of debt are larger corporations or business entities..
+A bank’s total capital is the sum of Tier 1 and Tier 2 Capital.

-Top 3 Leverage Ratios Used For Banks
+Top 3 Ratios

 #1 – Tier 1 Leverage Ratio